RUCYuLiTeam/PetWOSClient/README.md

 petwosclient
 ============
-### What's this?
+## What's this?
-a DATA Pet Client For WEB OF SCIENCE
+a Client For WEB OF SCIENCE WebService
-The pet, WOS Client, is a part of restopicer using the webservice of WOS
+The pet, WOS Client, is a part of restopicer project

-### Maven using
+## Maven using

-### pet Structure
+## pet Structure